cartheur-devices/bluetooth-chat-remote/README.md

 # bluetooth-chat

-Desktop companion software to the CF client
+Desktop companion software to the CF client.